dkrieg/scalatra-angularjs-examples/angularjs-twitter-search/README.md

 angularjs-twitter-search
 =======================

-This project uses Scalatra + AngularJS (among other libraries) to implement the AngularJS Twitter Search example.
+This project uses Scalatra + AngularJS (among other libraries) to implement the AngularJS 'Twitter Search' example.

 The following SBT plugins and application libraries are integrated in the build:
   * CoffeeScript